Detecting Road Obstacles by Erasing Them: Implementation details

 The discrepancy network was trained for 65 epochs.
 Each epoch iterates over the 2975 frames of our synthetic training set.
 The training is done using $768 \times 384$ crops of the road area.
 To improve training reproducibility, we pre-define the crops and their ordering in each epoch, and train all variants of the discrepancy network with the same sequence of samples.

-We use binary cross entropy loss, but due to strong class imbalance between obstacles and background, the obstacle pixels' loss contribution are weighted higher than those of background pixels.
-We maintain the weights set as in~\cite{Lis19}.
+We use binary cross entropy loss and the Adam~\cite{Kingma15a} optimizer.

-We use the Adam~\cite{Kingma15} optimizer.
 We set the initial learning rate to $10^{-4}$ and then adjust it dynamically, if there is no improvement of validation loss for 5 consecutive epochs, the learning rate is reduced 10 times.
 We generate the validation set from Cityscapes validation subset in the same way as the training set.